REBELinBLUE/kube-guide/3-tutorial.md

 ~/.config/k3d/dev/kubeconfig.yaml
 ```

-Note: If you want to destroy the cluster you can run the following command
+Note: If you want to destroy the cluster you can run the following command (you can also `stop` or `start` the cluster by replacing `del`)

 ```bash
 ❯ k3d del --name dev